PAUL WERNER, PhD, DSFS

 2009: Musée et cie : Globalisation de la Culture.
 Paris : L’Harmattan.

 Museo S.p.A.
 La globalizzazione della cultura.
 Milan: Johan & Levi.

 2006: Museum Inc. Inside the Global Art World.
 Chicago: Prickly Paradigm Press.

 2003: La Préparation du Parchemin.
 Histoire et techniques.
 NY: The Orange Press.

 1999: Vellum Preparation.
 History and Technique.
 New York: The Orange Press.

-2018 (forthcoming): “Young Dorothy Burlingham.’”
+2018 “Young Dorothy Burlingham.’”
 Freud / Tiffany and the Best Possible School, ed.
 Elizabeth Ann Danto.
-London: Karnak Books.
+London: Routledge.

 2017: “Teaching Schonberg to Vienna's Workers.
 ‘Can the Workers learn to relate to Contemporary Music?’”
 Freud Tiffany and the Best Possible School, ed.
 Elizabeth Ann Danto and Alexandra Steiner.
 Exhibition Catalog, Freud Museum, London (May 10 through July 17, 2017): pp. 38-43.